ourai/suitcss-sass/README.md

 @import "bower_components/suitcss-sass/index";
 ```

 Yes!
-You can already enjoy the magic of SUIT CSS!!!
+You can enjoy the magic of SUIT CSS with Sass now!!!

 ## API